seancorfield/next-jdbc/doc/friendly-sql-functions.md

 ## Table & Column Entity Names

-By default, `next.jdbc.sql` constructs SQL strings with the entity names exactly matching the (unqualified) keywords provided.
-If you are trying to use a table name or column name that is a reserved name in SQL for your database, you will need to tell `next.jdbc.sql` to quote those names.
+By default, `next.jdbc.sql` functions construct SQL strings with the entity names exactly matching the (unqualified) keywords provided.
+If you are trying to use a table name or column name that is a reserved name in SQL for your database, you will need to tell those functions to quote those names.

 The namespace `next.jdbc.quoted` provides five functions that cover the most common types of entity quoting, and a modifier function for quoting dot-separated names (e.g., that include schemas):